 If you want to study a different subject in higher education, choose a National Diploma or National Extended Certificate and other courses.

 Remember that degree-level study is much different to how you learn on a BTEC course.
 You might want to spend some extra time on advanced study skills like essay writing – which will play a big part in your university life.

 66% external assessment (1 Exam , 1 Controlled assessment) 34% Internal Assessment (2 Coursework)

 42% external assessment (1 Exam , 3 Controlled assessment) 58% Internal Assessment ( 11 Coursework)

 Six passes at GCSE including two at grade 6 or above

-Grade 4 from English and Science recommended
+Grade 4 from English and Grade 4 from Science recommended (in addition to the College’s general entry requirements)

 Exam, controlled assessments & coursework